Physical Description, Unpacking and Servicing

 Gel Electrophoresis box is plugged into the Bento Lab

 The gel box is plugged into the side of Bento Lab.
-An indicator light is on when current is flowing.
+An indicator light is on when the power supply is turned on

 Unpacking and Inspection